 Outdoor tasks are considered yard work or general clean-up in the yard or basement.
 This service is not intended to involve major jobs or be in competition with commercial tradespeople.

-Our Board of Directors approve a fee schedule for Brokered Workers.
-The client is responsible for any materials/supplies that may be required.
-Fees are to be paid directly to the brokered worker for the services provided, at a price the client and the worker agree upon.
-More information on our Brokered Workers is available.
+The client is responsible for any materials/supplies that may be required and are invoiced by CCCH for the services arranged and approved by the client.
+More information on our Brokered Workers Program is available.

 Come out and enjoy a homemade farmers style meal, socialize and visit with new and old friends.
 Bring your own cup, cutlery, dishes and enjoy!
-Meals are served once a month in a central location in each of our communities.
+Meals are served monthly in a central location in each of our communities.
+Call us to find out when the next luncheon is being served in your area.
 This program runs from September to June each year.

-Marmora & District Community Centre in Marmora, 2nd Wednesday of every other month, beginning
+Marmora & District Community Centre in Marmora, 2nd Wednesday every month beginning September 11, 2019

 Our Diners Club staff prepare meals according to the numbers confirmed by our volunteers.
 Please call the volunteer or the office, if you have signed up for a meal and you are unable to attend.
 When we purchase more meals than needed, those meals are wasted and add to the cost of running this program.
 If you are interested in joining this program in your community, please call us!

-Foot Care Clinics are available at 2 locations: In Tweed on the 3rd Friday of each month at 23 McCamon Ave., and in Madoc on the 3rd Tuesday and the 4th Thursday of each month at our office building at 108 Russel St. We offer our clients a 'Dry' Foot Care program, provided by Registered Foot Care Nurses, which includes care of: Diabetics, Corns, Ingrown Nails, Calluses and more.
-To make an appointment at a clinic in your area, please call the office and press option 7.
+Foot Care Clinics are available at 2 locations: In Tweed on the 3rd Friday of each month at 23 McCamon Ave., and in Madoc on the 1st Wednesday and the 4th Thursday of each month at 47 Wellington St (in the common room at the apartment complex).
+We offer our clients a 'Dry' Foot Care program, provided by Registered Foot Care Nurses, which includes care of: Diabetics, Corns, Ingrown Nails, Calluses, nail maintenance and more.
+To make an appointment at a clinic in your area, please call the office.
 Take a look at our Foot Care brochure to get more information on this program.